mvadari/uis/README.md

 ## Privacy & Security

+There are likely no major security risks possible, given the simplicity of the apps.

 - All tools run entirely in your browser
 - No data is sent to external servers (except API calls to XRPL/GitHub)
 - Data is stored locally in your browser's localStorage
 - GitHub tokens are stored locally and never transmitted elsewhere

+**NOTE:** All the code in this repo is almost entirely vibe-coded.

 ## License